Indigenous Australian art: Modern Aboriginal artists

 In 1988 the Aboriginal Memorial was unveiled at the National Gallery of Australia in Canberra made from 200 hollow log coffins, which are similar to the type used for mortuary ceremonies in Arnhem Land.
 It was made for the bicentenary of Australia's colonisation, and is in remembrance of Aboriginal people who had died protecting their land during conflict with settlers.
 It was created by 43 artists from Ramingining and communities nearby.
-The path running through the middle of it represents the Glyde River.